apihub/homebrew-apihub/README.md

 First, add this tap:

-	% brew tap backstage/homebrew-backstage
+	% brew tap apihub/homebrew-apihub

 Then install the desired formula:

-	% brew install backstage
+	% brew install apihub

-If you want to uninstall the backstage command line from your computer:
+If you want to uninstall the apihub command line from your computer:

-	% brew uninstall backstage
+	% brew uninstall apihub

 ##Publish a new version